If you want to reign at the top of the search rankings in your industry, you need backlinks coming from relevant, trusted websites.

 Topical relevance means the website covers the same topics and themes as yours.
 An example would be placing a backlink on a gardening blog if you run an eCommerce store that sells gardening tools.

 Contextual relevance refers to instances when a backlink is relevant in context.
 For example, if your gardening store received a backlink from a technology company, ordinarily, that wouldn’t make sense.
-However, if the page in question is about gardening technology, then it suddenly makes sense contextually
+However, if the page in question is about gardening technology, then it suddenly makes sense contextually.

 Authority-wise, you want to ensure you’re inserting backlinks on websites that are trusted by Google and other search engines.
-This is why SEOs use metrics like Moz’s Domain Authority and Ahrefs’ Domain Rating
+This is why SEOs use metrics like Moz’s Domain Authority and Ahrefs’ Domain Rating.

 What’s the difference between Domain Authority and Domain Rating?

 Put simply, Moz’s Domain Authority measures the overall SEO performance of a domain (including things like website loading speed and keyword usage), while Ahrefs’ Domain Rating strictly looks at a domain’s backlink profile.
+If you have the ability, we recommend looking at both metrics before deciding to target a domain for a backlink.
+If not, stick with our free authority checker! |

 Both scores feature numerical scores ranging from 1 – 100 – with 100 being the most authoritative.